Qihoo360/hbox/doc/configure.md

 xlearning.ps.mem.autoscale | 0.2 | automatic memory scale ratio of ps when application retry after failed.
 xlearning.app.max.attempts | 1 | the number of application attempts， default not retry after failed.
 xlearning.report.container.status | true | whether the client report the status of the container.
 xlearning.env.maxlength | 102400 | the maximum length of environment variable when container execute the user program.
+xlearning.am.env.[EnvironmentVariableName] | (none) |  Add the environment variable specified by EnvironmentVariableName to the AM process.
+The user can specify multiple of these to set multiple environment variables.
+xlearning.container.env.[EnvironmentVariableName] | (none) | Add the environment variable specified by EnvironmentVariableName to the Container process.
+The user can specify multiple of these to set multiple environment variables.
+xlearning.am.nodeLabelExpression | (none) | A YARN node label expression that restricts the set of nodes AM will be scheduled on.
+xlearning.worker.nodeLabelExpression | (none) | A YARN node label expression that restricts the set of nodes Worker will be scheduled on.
+xlearning.ps.nodeLabelExpression | (none) | A YARN node label expression that restricts the set of nodes PS will be scheduled on.